Last updated July 23, 2021

-Before you start configuring provisioning for StarLeaf, you need to create an Access token:
+Before you start provisioning StarLeaf for OneLogin, you must contact StarLeaf Support ([email protected]) to enable the integration.
+When enabled, you will need to create an Access token:

 - Log in to portal.starleaf.com .